slatter666/knickknack/DDPM_ANIME/readme.md

 This model takes up a lot of video memory
 - Note that this model cost lots of cuda memory(~20GB), if you use the cifar10 model setting, it will cost about 24GB cuda memory, make sure you have enough memory or you have to reduce batch size
 - Here I just use a NVIDIA GeForce RTX 3090 to train, each epoch will cost about 3min30s
-- If you want to train from scratch, you don't have to modify anything.
-If you finish training and want to generate anime picture, modify `mode`, simply run program and wait for your generated anime faces
+- If you want to train from scratch, you have to modify `mode` to `train`.
+If you finish training and want to generate anime picture, modify `mode` to `test`, simply run program and wait for your generated anime faces
 ```shell
 python run.py
 ```